 Like with most terriers, the Kombai (Indian Terrier) is an extremely smart dog breed.
-They’re the gold standard for guard dogs in India because of their aggressiveness and aloof attitude towards strangers.
+They’re the gold standard for Indian guard dogs thanks to their aggressiveness and aloofness towards the unfamiliar.

-But with family, they’re as loyal as dogs come.
-Many have even claimed that the Kombai were once used to guard people’s cattle from leopards and tigers.
+But with family, they’re a completely different dog.
+Kombai dogs are as loyal as they come.
+For this reason, Kombai dogs were once used to guard people’s cattle from the devastating attacks of leopards and tigers.

 12. Tangkhul Hui